quotient-im/Quaternion/README.md

 the whole state from Matrix servers.
-It tries to optimise this process by lazy-loading if the server supports it; in an unlucky case when the server cannot do lazy-loading, initial sync can take much time (up to a minute and even more, depending on the number of rooms and the number of users in them).
+It tries to optimise this process by lazy-loading if the server supports it; in an unlucky case when the server cannot do lazy-loading, initial sync can take much time (up to a minute and even more, depending on the number of rooms and the number of users in them);
+in the worst case, a larger user account without lazy-loading may crash Quaternion when using Qt older than 5.15.

 Deleting cache files may help with problems such as missing avatars, rooms stuck in a wrong state etc.

 ## Troubleshooting

-libQuotient has its own section on troubleshooting - make sure to look into its README.md too.
+Quaternion uses libQuotient under the hood; some Quaternion problems are actually problems of libQuotient.
+If you haven't found your case below, check also the troubleshooting section in libQuotient README.md.

 #### Continuously reconnecting though the network is fine
 If Quaternion starts displaying the message that it couldn't connect to